 Bart VerHulst joined CoreCivic in 2007 and has served in a variety of federal and local partnership relations roles.
 Prior to joining the company, he spent more than a decade on the staff of U.S. Senate Majority Leader Bill Frist, ultimately serving as Frist's chief of staff.
 In addition to his partnership relations work, VerHulst coordinates CoreCivic’s annual Chairman’s Charity Golf Tournament, which has supported organizations providing opportunities for former offenders, victims of crime and underprivileged youth for more than 20 years.
 VerHulst holds a bachelor's degree in business administration from Hope College.

 John Paul Wooden, Vice President, Treasury & Tax

-John Paul Wooden joined CoreCivic in 2004 as Manager, Corporate Accounting.
-He was promoted to Director, Treasury in 2005, and became Senior Director, Accounting & Tax in 2007.
+John Paul Wooden joined CoreCivic in 2004 as manager of Corporate Accounting.
+He was promoted to director of Treasury in 2005, and became senior director of Accounting & Tax in 2007.
 Wooden was promoted again to assistant controller in 2013.
 He assumed his current role in 2016.
 Prior to joining CoreCivic, Wooden worked at Arthur Andersen and Ernst & Young, where he focused primarily on the healthcare industry.
 Wooden is a Certified Public Accountant and earned both his undergraduate and master's degree in accounting from the University of Tennessee.